evanbarg/evanbarg/README.md

 - 👋 Hi, I’m @evanbarg
 - 👀 I’m interested in backpacking, crypto currency and gpu mining
-- 🌱 I’m currently learning IT at South Hills Business School
-- 📫 How to reach me @ebarger93@southhills.edu
+- 📫 How to reach me @epbbarger@gmail.com

 <!---
 evanbarg/evanbarg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.